BCDevOps/developer-experience/apps/artifactory/proxy/README.md

 The any HTTP(S) traffic to these routes will be directed to the proxy where the URL will be adapted for the correct destination.
 For example, any traffic from docker to `docker-remote.apps.klab.devops.gov.bc.ca/caddy:latest` will be redirected to the URL `artifacts.apps.klab.devops.gov.bc.ca/docker-remote/caddy:latest`

+**Pro Tip 🤓**

+The deployment expects to create routes.
+If routes already exists comment out route creation and just update existing routes OR (better solution) delete existing routes and let the proxy deployment create its own.

 ### Docker Example

 ```console